TTIC's Virtual Admissions Open House for prospective applicants will be hosted on November 22, 2024. Click here for more details.

 The minimum TOEFL score to be considered for admission is 92 on the internet-based test (iBT) and 580 on the paper-based test (PBT).
 Please note that the computer-based test results are no longer valid (see the TOEFL website for more information) The TOEFL code for TTIC is 8503 and can be mailed to: TTIC Office of Admissions / 6045 S. Kenwood Ave. / Chicago, IL 60637 U.S.A..

 The minimum IELTS score allowed is 7.
-Minimum required scores in the IELTS are an overall score of 7, with sub scores of 7 each.
+Minimum required scores in the IELTS are an overall score of 7, and no lower than 7 on any sub-section of the test.
 (Note: students are required to take the Academic Reading/Writing test within IELTS, not the General Training Reading/Writing test).

 English competence, evaluated based on the test scores and an interview with a TTIC representative, is factored into the final admissions decision.